Several valuation formulas can be employed to determine the value of a business. Here are ten of the most common formulas to value a business:

 5 Best Valuation Formulas to Determine the Value of a Private Company

-When valuing a private company, there are a few different formulas that can be used to determine its worth.
-The most common valuation formulas are the capitalized earnings, the discounted cash flow, the relative valuation formula, the enterprise value to EBITDA multiple, and the asset-based.
+When valuing a private company, several formulas can be used to determine its worth.
+The most common valuation formulas are the capitalized earnings, the discounted cash flow, the relative valuation formula, the enterprise value-to-EBITDA multiple, and the asset-based approach.

-Let’s look at each one to find out the best calculation that works for you.
+Let’s examine each one to determine the best calculation that works for you.

 Capitalized Earnings = net income x (1 + WACC)^5